top of page

 The classes at Voicetrax SF change twice a year, which allows for a continually changing curriculum, and a chance to bring in a variety of guest instructors to be added to their core list.
 And, as Samantha scrutinizes each student's progress every six months, she and her core staff are able to guide and recommend the best classes for a student to enroll in, based on their current level of voice acting literacy.
 The core staff also teach at the school, so they, along with the other instructors, give Samantha feedback on how a student performed in a class.
 Sam teaches and coaches as well, and develops a direct relationship with everyone who enrolls.
 This level of guidance is built into the Voicetrax SF approach to learning and progression in the program.
 I really like knowing that I have so many people 'in my court' as I advance on my VO journey!!

 I will continue to grow and learn and utilize the many online options that are available to me.
-Even though I have hit a huge milestone on my VO journey of being able to say (after all these years of taking many classes, sitting through countless webinars, working for hours on end with a variety of coaches, recording multiple professionally recorded demos and submitting many, many auditions) that I am a Working Voice Actor, I will continue on my journey of life-long learning.
-And I am SO happy that Voicetrax SF is finally, and forever, a huge part of my peregrination.
+Even though I have hit a huge milestone on my VO journey of being able to say (after all these years of taking many classes, sitting through countless webinars, working for hours on end with a variety of coaches, recording multiple professionally recorded demos and submitting many, many auditions) that I am a Working Voice Actor, I will continue on my odyssey of life-long learning.
+And I am SO happy that Voicetrax SF is finally, and forever, a huge part of my journey.

 Comments